Skip to main content

 Remote WebSocket Mode

-If you need to view data remotely (e.g., data on a server viewed locally), use the WebSocket mode:
+If you need to view remotely (e.g., viewing data on a server from local), you can use WebSocket mode:

 python3 -m lerobot.scripts.visualize_dataset \